-Significant & Insignificant Mounds is a collaboration between photographer Jennifer Colten and artist/writer Jesse Vogler.
-Our project marries current day photographs with experimental essays and texts gathered from diverse sources – historic and legal registers, literary content, land surveys, vernacular archives, archaeological and geographical notes.
-As our project intertwines these varied modes of representation, complex relationships between the multiple narratives of place, of history, and of culture are revealed.
-As we work to read this complex landscape,eography, site, history, and the marks of cultural erasure are brought forward.
+Significant & Insignificant Mounds marries current day photographs with experimental essays and texts gathered from diverse sources – historic and legal registers, literary content, land surveys, vernacular archives, archaeological and geographical notes.
+Intertwining these varied modes of representation, complex relationships between the multiple narratives of place, of history, and of culture are revealed.
+Complex landscape, geography, site, history, and the marks of cultural erasure are brought forward.
 Significant & Insignificant Mounds represents ongoing work — regular and repeated visits locating, observing, imagining, researching, documenting and often seeking to feel and know a landscape that seems to resist knowing.

 Once referred to as Mound City, St. Louis and the surrounding Metro region is now only sporadically recognized by its historical relationship to the Native American Mississippian culture.
 It is here that pre-contact people built a vast and interconnected array of mounds.
 Looking across the contemporary landscape, just a fraction of these ancient mounds still exists – though that is not all our project seeks to explore.